 Your landlord may request to be present during the NBN installation, and may also want to decide where the equipment will be installed and connected.
 However, this also means that they’ll likely cover the costs of any extra installation fees incurred during the connection process.

-Changing to different internet provider
+Changing to a different internet type

-If you’re already on the NBN, but unhappy with your service on the network, you may have the option to move to a completely different kind of broadband.
+Instead of changing NBN providers, if you’re already on the NBN, but unhappy with your service on the network, you may have the option to move to a completely different kind of broadband.
 Depending on your location, you may have access to non-NBN fibre networks, such as OptiComm, Spirit, or Lightning Broadband, or be able to connect to other fixed-line networks operated by providers including TPG and iiNet.

 Mobile broadband is designed to be portable, and is great for tablets and laptops.
 Home wireless broadband is marketed as a home internet solution, and is probably more suitable if you’re looking to replace your NBN plan completely.